henryseg/Veering/README.md

 ### Installing regina

 Essentially all of the veering code relies on regina; some of it relies on sage.
+Other parts rely on the Python vector graphics package pyx.
 Installation instructions for regina (independently and into sage) can be found here:

 http://regina-normal.github.io/
 http://sageregina.unhyperbolic.org/